 - Glute muscles: Studies indicate that people with lower back pain tend to have weaker and more tender gluteus muscles.
 As well as working on activation and strength- releasing the glutes muscles through foam rolling is important.
 Find a tender spot, and hold it there for 30-40 seconds.
 Then move on to the next tender spot.
 It feels painful- but trust me, it helps!

-5. Flexibility and stretching should be part of your plan!
+6. Flexibility, yoga and stretching should be part of your plan

-Stretches will increase flexibility, and work in combination with foam rolling to avoid, help and even eliminate lower back issues.
-Here are my top five stretches to help me manage my lower back pain:
+Stretches and yoga will increase flexibility, and work in combination with foam rolling to avoid, help and even eliminate lower back issues.

 7. Listen to your body!

 If a movement feels wrong for you, don’t do it, or try an easier regression variation.
-When I first did my injury, I couldn’t train at all and every transition movement- from laying to sitting to standing and vice versa would ache!
-Walking felt fine, so I did a lot of this.
-When I finally got back into the gym, a lot of the exercises would initially feel uncomfortable.
-I would avoid anything that compressed my spine, for example barbell back squats, dead lifts, kettle bell swings, or overhead weight exercises.
-To increase core strength and stability, which I knew I needed to do; I stayed away from any twisting exercises, even crunching exercises at the start- and put a focus on exercises that kept my spine in a neutral position.
+When the pain from my injury is severe I can't train at all and every transition movement- from laying to sitting to standing and vice versa will give me excruciating pain.
+Walking is what feels the best first, so it gets me out doing hikes and long walks.
+When I can finally get back into the gym, a lot of exercises don't initially feel comfortable.
+I try to avoid anything that compress my spine, for example barbell back squats, dead lifts, kettle bell swings, or overhead weight exercises.
+To increase core strength and stability, which I is so important; I stay away from any twisting exercises, even crunching exercises at the start- and put a focus on exercises that keep my spine in a neutral position.
 Here are some examples:

 - Bird Dog